MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/transparent-data-encryption-byok-azure-sql.md

 - Grant the logical server access to the key vault using its Azure Active Directory (Azure AD) Identity.
 When using the Portal UI, the Azure AD identity gets automatically created and the key vault access permissions are granted to the server.
 Using PowerShell to configure TDE with BYOK, the Azure AD identity must be created and completion should be verified.
 See [Configure TDE with BYOK](transparent-data-encryption-byok-azure-sql-configure.md) for detailed step-by-step instructions when using PowerShell.

   >[!NOTE]
-  >If the Azure AD Identity **is accidentally deleted or the server’s permissions are revoked** using the key vault’s access policy, the  server loses access to the key vault.
+  >If the Azure AD Identity **is accidentally deleted or the server’s permissions are revoked** using the key vault’s access policy, the  server loses access to the key vault, and TDE encrypted databases are dropped within 24 hours.
   >

+- Configure Azure Key Vault without a VNET or firewall.
+If SQL loses access to the key vault, TDE encrypted databases are dropped within 24 hours.
 - Enable auditing and reporting on all encryption keys: Key Vault provides logs that are easy to inject into other security information and event management (SIEM) tools.
 Operations Management Suite (OMS) [Log Analytics](https://docs.microsoft.com/azure/log-analytics/log-analytics-azure-key-vault) is one example of a service that is already integrated.
 - To ensure high-availability of encrypted databases, configure each logical server with two Azure Key Vaults that reside in different regions.